senerdude/react-multi-select-advanced/README.md

 - Customizable: Allow you to add custom class and change button, icons as components.
 - Auto direction: Ensures that list items open in the correct direction based on their placement on the page.
 - Localization: Easy to integrate any language.
-- Keyboard navigation: Supports keyboard arrows, tabs.
+- Keyboard navigation: Supports keyboard arrows and tab.
 - Highlight keywords: Highlights entered text on list results.
 - Match priority: If label starts with keyword, shows first.
 - [Storybook](https://lifetoweb.com/react-multi-select-advanced/) : Document and test playground.